 Historically, Malamutes were indispensable to Arctic communities, performing different duties.
 Their roles included sled pulling, packing supplies, hunting, and safeguarding against predators like bears.

-During the Gold Rush in the late 1800s, other breeds were crossed with Malamutes, threatening the pure breed.
+During the Gold Rush in the late 1800s, other breeds were crossed with Malamutes, threatening the purebred.
 After that, multiple Malamutes were employed in World War II, nearly wiping them out.
-But efforts were made to preserve them, and in 1935, they were officially recognized by the American Kennel Club.
+But efforts were made to preserve them, and in 1935, they were officially recognized by the American Kennel Club under the Working Group.

 Today, Malamutes are still popular for sledding and winter sports.
 They can also be great pets in warmer climates, enjoying activities like hiking and running.